What is Microsoft Managed Desktop?

 Microsoft Managed Desktop takes on the burden of managing registered devices and the Microsoft software they use.

-- Hardware: Instead of your IT department having to research and test devices (and their drivers), specific devices are carefully tested by Microsoft Managed Desktop, resulting in a curated list of devices that meet enterprise-level performance requirements and are guaranteed to work with the service.
-You can either obtain devices yourself (or work with a partner) or reuse devices you already have, provided they are on the approved list.
-Registering devices is easy and straightforward, and before they're deployed, you can also customize certain aspects of the device experience for your end users.
+Hardware: Instead of your IT department having to research and figure out if a device is compatible with the service, we've provided specific hardware and software requirements, tools, and processes to streamline selection so you can choose devices with confidence.
+You can find recommended devices by filtering for Microsoft Managed Desktop on the Shop Windows Pro business devices site.
+You can either obtain devices yourself (or work with a partner) or reuse devices you already have.
+Registering devices is easy and straightforward, and before they're deployed, you can also customize certain aspects of the device experience for your users.

-- Apps: As part of Microsoft 365 Enterprise, Microsoft provides (and manages) several key Microsoft apps for you.
+Apps: As part of Microsoft 365 Enterprise, Microsoft provides (and manages) several key Microsoft apps for you.
 But you probably also have other apps that you need for your business.
-Instead of your IT department having to test, package, and deploy those apps Microsoft helps you deploy them and can assist with Desktop App Assure if needed.
+Instead of your IT department having to test, package, and deploy those apps, Microsoft helps you deploy them through the FastTrack program.
+Additionally, Microsoft's App Assure program can help remediate any app compatibility issues that arise when migrating to the latest versions of our products.
 Learn more at Apps in Microsoft Managed Desktop.

 We help maintain the security of your devices with a dedicated security operations center that monitors your devices and uses data from the unique threats that Microsoft analyzes each month.
 These security features are built in instead of added on later.